Brian Kennedy/Moment/Getty images

 What is the life expectancy of solar panels in Michigan?

-Most solar panel warranties last between 25 and 30 years.
+Most solar panels last between 25 and 30 years.
 Proper care and maintenance may even extend the life of your solar panels beyond that.
-When you consider purchasing solar panels, ask your preferred installer about the specifics of your panels’ warranties.
-You should familiarize yourself not just with the warranty length but also with the care requirements for the system.
+When purchasing solar panels, ask your preferred installer about the specifics of your panels’ warranties.
+Be sure to familiarize yourself with any warranty terms to ensure your panels remain covered.

 Are there disadvantages to using solar energy in Michigan?